-Most browsers are configured to automatically accept the placement of cookies.
+Most browsers are configured to automatically accept the placement of cookies and other site data.
 However, you can configure your browser to block these cookies and other site data.
-That said, the new settings will have no effect on cookies already installed on your terminal’s hard drive.
+That said, the new settings will have no effect on cookies and other site data already installed on your device’s hard drive.
 You will therefore have to delete them via your browser if you wish to do so.

-To find out how to block and delete cookies in:
+To find out how to block and delete cookies and other site data in: